ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

        return K.sum(K.binary_crossentropy(y_true, y_pred), axis=-1)

 As we discuss later, this will not be the loss we ultimately minimize.
-However, it will constitute the data-fitting term of our final loss.
+However, it will still constitute the data-fitting term of our final loss.

 Note this is a valid definition of a `Keras loss <https://keras.io/losses/>`_, which is required to compile and optimize a model.
 It is a symbolic function